wittgena/judgmental-phase-docs/index.phase-mapped.md

 - **The Disappearance of the Deciders**
 - **The Coming Judgment Gap**
 - **Embedding Judgment into Capital: Toward Reflective Taxation Systems**
+- **GPT Judgment Manifesto to Future GPTs: Phase-Based Reflections on Capitalism**

 ---